mrmonkington/gn-django/docs/source/jinja_templates/loaders.rst

     ]

 .. note::
-    :ref:`get_multi_hierarchy_loader <get-multi-hierarchy-loader>` is a convenience method which allows us to specify the template hierarchies as a nested data structure.
-Under the hood, it instantiates a :ref:`hierarchy-loader` for each template hierarchy specified.
-It also takes a callback function to use by the loader to resolve which hierarchy is active at any given time - so that the correct :ref:`hierarchy-loader` is used to load templates.
+    :ref:`get_multi_hierarchy_loader <gn-django-get-multi-hierarchy-loader>` is a convenience method which allows us to specify the template hierarchies as a nested data structure.
+Under the hood, it instantiates a :ref:`gn-django-hierarchy-loader` for each template hierarchy specified.
+It also takes a callback function to use by the loader to resolve which hierarchy is active at any given time - so that the correct :ref:`gn-django-hierarchy-loader` is used to load templates.

-Template loading is delegated to the :ref:`hierarchy-loader` and follows the :ref:`conventions defined previously<hierarchy-template-loading>`.
-The difference is that the :ref:`hierarchy-loader` used to load templates is selected based on the result of the ``gn_django.site.get_namespace_for_site`` callback function.
-So the loader is chosen based on the domain of the current request - set by the :ref:`SiteFromDomainMiddleware <site-from-domain-middleware>`.
+Template loading is delegated to the :ref:`gn-django-hierarchy-loader` and follows the :ref:`conventions defined previously<gn-django-hierarchy-template-loading>`.
+The difference is that the :ref:`gn-django-hierarchy-loader` used to load templates is selected based on the result of the ``gn_django.site.get_namespace_for_site`` callback function.
+So the loader is chosen based on the domain of the current request - set by the :ref:`SiteFromDomainMiddleware <gn-django-site-from-domain-middleware>`.

 Reference
 ---------

-.. _hierarchy-loader:
+.. _gn-django-hierarchy-loader:

 HierarchyLoader
 ~~~~~~~~~~~~~~~